MMD-Marcelo/simpleFontMaker/README.md

   <img src="public/logo.svg" alt="simpleFontMaker" width="520">
 </p>

-A browser tool for drawing fonts by hand and exporting them as TTF files.

 I made this for myself.
-I wanted to turn my handwriting into a font and every tool i found for that was paid.
+I wanted to turn my handwriting into a font and every tool i found online for that was paid in some capacity.
 So i made this.

 It is not a professional font editor.
 It does not do kerning, hinting, ligatures or any of that (yet).
 It takes your drawings and gives you a TTF you can install and use.
 That is it.